Qwant/qwantmaps/readme.md

 NB: To provide the Qwant Maps service, Qwant hosts instances of the tile server, the geocoder and the Idunn API on its own servers.

 Please note that Qwant instances are internal components and are not meant (yet) to be used directly other than as part of Qwant Maps.
+You can learn more in our [Terms of services](https://about.qwant.com/fr/legal/cgu/qwant-maps/)

 ## How to run